Sorel Joan of Arctic Winter Boots Review

 Sizing & Fit

 The toe box can run large but plan to size about a ½ size up to accommodate thick socks.
 Even if you don’t wear thick socks, the extra room to wiggle your toes will keep you warmer.
 The laces cinch up tight, which helps with the fit differences between roomy and swimming in extra space.
-For those hesitant about sizing, Sorel has a helpful size chart on the right-hand side of their webpage — including how to measure your foot accurately.
+For those hesitant about sizing, Sorel has a helpful size chart on their webpage — including how to measure your foot accurately.
 If you aren't sure, we recommend ordering from a retailer like Zappos, which has a 365-day free shipping on returns policy.

 Waterproofing